 - The MoEWR led an ad-hoc hydromet Working Group, which is working independently to develop rainfall and flood forecasts disseminated through the FAOSWALIM web portal. - A few hydrometeor observation stations are acquiring rainfall (AWS) parameters.
-ECVs are not observed across the stations, which is a significant backdrop of the unavailability of surface observations ECV parameters data, resulting in no nowcasting services, point-based forecasting, and forecast verification are not happening. - The MoEWR needs depend on global forecast models (GFS, WRF) for forecasting, and the country still lacks a precision-level, spatiotemporal, high-resolution daily weather forecasting facility. - WMO has not conducted any diagnostic assessment of the operational status of all installed Hydromet observation stations in Somalia.
-This widens the considerable gaps in surface observations, improving nowcasting facilities and forecasting verifications. - Still, the country has not made a significant step forward in establishing institutional arrangements for the national meteorological-hydrological services (NMHS) organization within the context of the FCV governance process. - There is still no partnership, collaboration, mandates, or coordination structure among central and state government actors to work collaboratively on improving national hydrometeorological services. - Still, SoDMA/MoEWR having lacks of institutional policies and programmatic mandates and accountability for implementing core activities of improving weather observation, providing daily/weekly short-range forecasting, hazard monitoring, detection, and sharing output services for the wider root-level stakeholders and other relevant sector departments as risk mitigation efforts
+ECVs are not observed across the stations, which is a significant backdrop to the unavailability of surface observation ECV parameter data, resulting in the lack of nowcasting services, point-based forecasting, and forecast verification. - The MoEWR needs depend on global forecast models (GFS, WRF) for forecasting, and the country still lacks a precision-level, spatiotemporal, high-resolution daily weather forecasting facility. - WMO has not conducted any diagnostic assessment of the operational status of all installed Hydromet observation stations in Somalia.
+This widens the considerable gaps in surface observations, improving nowcasting facilities and forecasting verifications.

+- Still, the country has not made a significant step forward in establishing institutional arrangements for the national meteorological-hydrological services (NMHS) organization within the context of the FCV governance process. - There is still no partnership, collaboration, mandates, or coordination structure among central and state government actors to work collaboratively on improving national hydrometeorological services. - Still, SoDMA/MoEWR lacks institutional policies and programmatic mandates and accountability for implementing core activities of improving weather observation, providing daily/weekly short-range forecasting, hazard monitoring, detection, and sharing output services for the wider root-level stakeholders and other relevant sector departments as risk mitigation efforts

-4.3 Recommendations on improving the national forecasting service delivery :
+4.3 Recommendations on improving the national forecasting service delivery:

 To overcome the complexities in partnership, collaboration, mandates, or coordination, consensus-building is emphasized to contribute to the implementation of national hydromet service deliverability.
-The tangible solution is implementing an ICT-Web-based system capable of handling interoperability and allowing multiple organizations and stakeholders to work together to deliver hydromet services, weather warnings, common alerts, and impact forecasting.
+The tangible solution is the implementation of an ICT-web-based system capable of handling interoperability, allowing multiple organizations and stakeholders to collaborate in delivering hydromet services, weather warnings, common alerts, and impact forecasting.
 The diagram below outlines an interoperable NMHEWC system with functional linkages with stakeholders through the ICT-online task management system and procedures.

-Figure 16: Proposed interoperable NMHEWC system for all actors and stakeholders to work together (Source: ZM Sajjadul Islam)
+Figure 17: Proposed interoperable NMHEWC system for all actors and stakeholders to work together

-The above functional diagram illustrates that the sectors need to contribute to an ICT-based interoperable MHEWS for improving the development of the impact and operational forecast value chain.
+The above functional diagram illustrates that the sectors need to contribute to an ICT-based, interoperable MHEWS to improve the development of the impact and operational forecast value chain.